autocrypt/protected-headers/draft-protected-headers.md

 ============

 The subsections below provide example messages that implement the Protected Header scheme.

+The secret keys and OpenPGP certificates from {{I-D.draft-bre-openpgp-samples-00}} can be used to decrypt and verify them.

 They are provided in textual source form as {{RFC2822}} messages.